IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 ### How to remove the temporary groups

-`Action:` Follow the steps to remove temporary groups.
+Follow the steps to remove temporary groups.

 1. Click the `Scoring` menu located in the top left side of the menu bar.
 ![Navigate to scoring](/img/apm_8.7/healthscoring_84.png)